CodeYourFuture/Terminal-Coursework-Week1/README.md

 For this task, I want you to **stop** the counter when I have counted to 10.

 #### 3) Answer
+cd ..
+cd ..
+cd ..
+cd Scripts
+./count_to_100.sh

 Copy the output of the script here

+user@user-PC MINGW32 ~/Desktop/CHRIS/Terminal-Coursework-Week1/MyDocuments/Scripts (main)
+$ ./count_to_100.sh
+I have counted to 1
+I have counted to 2
+I have counted to 3
+I have counted to 4
+I have counted to 5
+I have counted to 6
+I have counted to 7
+I have counted to 8
+I have counted to 9
+I have counted to 10

+user@user-PC MINGW32 ~/Desktop/CHRIS/Terminal-Coursework-Week1/MyDocuments/Scripts (main)
+$

 <!-- Write your answer here -->